mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 ### Status

-Works as intended for the most part.
-Has only been tested by me, needs community testing.
+Works as intended, actively maintained.
+Has been tested by me, and has gotten some testing and feedback from the community.
 Could benefit from web design improvement (might need to find somebody with experience in this to help, I'm a programmer not a designer).

 --------------